-The following table presents the financial performance measures that the Company considers to have been the most important in linking Compensation Actually Paid to our PEOs and other NEOs for 2022 to Company performance.
+The following table presents the financial performance measures that the Company considers to have been the most important in linking Compensation Actually Paid to our PEOs and Non-PEO NEOs for 2023 to Company performance.
 The measures in this table are not ranked.

-Return on Average Equity EPS Relative TSR
+Return on Average Equity

+EPS

+Relative TSR